Samuel Jackson (Royal Navy officer): Calais and the Boulogne Flotilla

 Jackson was not given a command through the rest of the French Revolutionary War and the Peace of Amiens, but upon the start of the Napoleonic Wars in 1803 he was given command of the sloop HMS Autumn to serve in the English Channel, on 10 May.
-Soon after, Rear-Admiral Robert Montague assigned Jackson in Autumn to the command of a squadron of small ships stationed offshore of Calais.
+Soon after, Rear-Admiral Robert Montagu assigned Jackson in Autumn to the command of a squadron of small ships stationed offshore of Calais.
 The squadron was given the task of preventing the gun boats inside the port from sallying to join with and strengthen the Boulogne Flotilla nearby.
 Jackson took his small fleet close to the north east shore of the town on 27 September to bombard the ships anchored inside.
 The French returned a heavy fire but failed to hit any of the ships for the several hours they attacked the port.
 Jackson's bombardment set the east end of Calais on fire with the shots that had overflown the anchored ships, also destroying many of the gun boats, and only stopped when a change in the wind moved the ships out of position and altered their firing pattern.
 The attack was lauded by Admiral Lord Keith in a letter to Jackson.
 While it was surmised that much damage was done in the operation, Jackson felt that more could be done with better preparation and his comments resulted in bombardments of the coastal towns being suspended until a larger force could be provided for the task.

 Towards the beginning of 1804 some of the ships left in Calais sailed for Boulogne, staying close to the French coast so as to gain the added protection of the shore batteries there.
 Jackson and his squadron quickly attacked them as their made their move, driving a number of them ashore before they could reach their goal, however some of the ships succeeded in escaping his attack, in which he lost one man killed and six wounded.
 By July he was serving in the squadron of Captain Edward Owen, tasked with obstructing the traffic of warships along the coast.
 On the night of 19 July there was a large storm off Boulogne which imperilled many of the French ships, forcing them to leave their anchors and run for safety.
 Owen's squadron was situated twenty-four miles off Boulogne at the time and managed to intercept a number of the ships as they moved away from the cover of the French coast.
 When the force attacked there were forty-five brigs and forty-three luggers left off Boulogne, and after a night of attacking and chasing what vessels they could find, there were only nineteen brigs and eight luggers remaining in the morning.
 While the darkness and sea conditions made it impossible to gauge how many French ships had escaped, been destroyed by the British or been blown ashore independently by the storm, it was seen as a great success and Jackson was praised for his part in the attack.